adeyemijohn/nodeandexpressjs/_posts/blog/2015-02-19-Understanding-Data-Formats.md

 "Swanson, Cheyenne X.",Ap #963-5065 Massa.
 Rd.,Kapelle-op-den-Bos,$3322.18
 ```

-CSV is a very loose format and because of that,there is no official standard, therefore, the implementations sometimes vary.
+CSV is a very loose format and because of that, there is no official standard.
+Therefore, the implementations sometimes vary.
 One attempt at a standard has been [rfc4180](https://tools.ietf.org/html/rfc4180), although often the specifics of how numbers are read are left to the application reading the format.

 CSV format is very easy to understand, each column on a table is separated by commas, any string data is written in single or double quotes, numeric values need no quotations.
 The first row of data is usually reserved for the column names.
 Also, although commas are traditionally used, because this is a text format, people often use other delimiters.
 Therefore, you'll find variations of this format as TSV (Tab Separated Values).